amatii/compiler/README.md

 	* Addi for now!
 * remove redundant computations: '< a<-x+y  b<-x+y >'
 	* refactorize the code
+	* I used two pass: one for finding the repeated op, and the second pass to replace the SSA_number: is it correct? or I have to follow the single pass emthod?

 ## test and others: